KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-26-Exponential-Family.md

 date: 2019-07-26
 ---

 <p> When I was delving into the classical <a href="http://www.columbia.edu/~jwp2128/Papers/HoffmanBleiWangPaisley2013.pdf" target="_blank">Stochastic Variational Inference</a>(SVI) paper, I found SVI is built upon natural gradients which are based on the form of exponential family.
-In particular, exponential family significantly facilitates the derivations of the expectations of variational distributions.</p>
+In particular, exponential family significantly facilitates the derivations of the expectations of likelihood with respect to variational distributions.</p>

 Most of the distributions we have seen are from exponential family, except the Gaussian mixture.
 In this blog, I will summarize what I have explored and learned about exponential family.
 Also, I will present some beautiful properties from exponential family.